nissar-ahmad/earnWithFun/README.md

 # earnWithFun
-this web app is just for fun, not in reality executed.
+this web app is just for fun, not executed.

 # 💰 EarnWithFun